Skip to content

 For the write command, the Modbus device checks that the parameter is a valid string in the specified encoding, converts the string to data bytes and writes it back to the register

 scale The scaling factor applied to values during processing of requests.
 The type of scaling (on writes only, reads only, or both) can be assigned using the `scaleType` attribute, as described below.
-Valid range is from 0 to 1
+Any numeric value.

 The value assigned will be the factor that is multiplied by the stored value on reads, and will be used to divide the value on writes.
 For example, a scaling factor of 0.1 will transform a value of 10 to instead be 100 as represented in internal memory.